ARM-software/acle/main/acle.md

 * Added feature detection macro for LSE atomic operations.
 * Added floating-point versions of intrinsics to access coprocessor registers.

+#### Changes between ACLE Q1 2019 and ACLE Q2 2019

+* Support added for TME features.
+* Support added for rounding intrinsics from Armv8.5-A [[ARMARMv85]](#ARMARMv85).

-#### Changes between ACLE Q2 2017 and ACLE Q2 2018
+#### Changes between ACLE Q2 2019 and ACLE Q3 2019

-Most changes in ACLE Q2 2018 are updates to support features introduced in Armv8.3-A [[ARMARMv83]](#ARMARMv83).
-Support is added for the Complex addition and Complex MLA intrinsics.
-Armv8.4-A [[ARMARMv84]](#ARMARMv84).
-Support is added for the Dot Product intrinsics.
+* Support added for Armv8.6-A features.
+* Support added for random number instruction intrinsics from Armv8.5-A [[ARMARMv85]](#ARMARMv85).

+#### Changes between ACLE Q3 2019 and ACLE Q4 2019

+* BETA support for the Custom Datapath Extension.
+* MVE intrinsics updates and fixes.
+* Feature macros for Pointer Authentication and Branch Target Identification.

+#### Changes between ACLE Q4 2019 and ACLE Q2 2020

+* Updates to CDE intrinsics.
+* Allow some Neon intrinsics previously available in A64 only in A32 as well.

+#### Changes between ACLE Q2 2020 and ACLE Q3 2020

+* Add support for features introduced in the Armv8.7-a architecture update.
+* Fix allowed values for __ARM_FEATURE_CDE_COPROC macro.

 #### Changes between ACLE Q2 2021 and ACLE Q3 2021
 * Fixed FP16 format description at [Half-precision